rodion-m/dio_smart_retry/README.md

 [![License](https://img.shields.io/github/license/dart-code-checker/dart-code-metrics)](https://github.com/dart-code-checker/dart-code-metrics/blob/master/LICENSE)

 ## Dio Smart Retry
-Fluent retry library for Dio package.
+Flexible retry library for Dio package.
 This is a next generation of an abandoned `dio_retry` package. \
 By default, the request will be retried only for appropriate retryable http statuses. \
 Also, it supports dynamic delay between retries. \
 **Null Safety.**